Trails-Through-Shadows/TTS-Database/README.md

 - `insert.py`: clears and re-inserts testing data into the database
   - `-s` flag skips the clear phase

+## Development
+- If you want to make changes, please test them in the development database
+  - To do so, simply change the `DB_NAME` in the `.env` file to the dev database name

 Run these scripts with a command such as `python3 script/create.py`.

 ## Schema